 STEP 4: STOP SAYING “WHEN I FIND TIME”

-OK, this is a big one.
+OK, this is another big one.

-The truth is this: you make time for the things that you want or really need to do.
+You make time for the things that you want or really need to do.

 When you are constantly living in a state of feeling like you don’t have enough time to do things, it creates that “unbalanced” feeling in life where you can’t get things done.